rachelelwu/sh-ssw-detection/README.md

 ### sh-ssw-detection

+(Still work in progress...)
 Module that contain different defintions to detect sudden stratospheric warmings in the Southern Hemisphere.

 Currently implemented functions include: